-On April 8, 2024 the Company entered into an agreement to issue a series of Bonds ("Nordic Bonds") up to a maximum amount of \$90 million (the "Nordic Bonds Agreement").
+On April 8, 2024 the Company, through its wholly owned subsidiary Varel Oil and Gas, Inc. ("VOG"), entered into an agreement to issue a series of Bonds ("Nordic Bonds") up to a maximum amount of \$90 million (the "Nordic Bonds Agreement").
 The initial issuance consisted of \$60 million of senior secured bonds ("Initial Issuance") at a nominal value of \$125,000.
 The Nordic Bonds have a maturity date of April 7, 2028 and bear an interest rate of 12.25% per annum.
 Interest payments are payable bi-annually in October and April commencing October 8, 2024 and the final interest payment on the maturity date of April 7, 2028.
-The Nordic Bonds are guaranteed by the Parent and certain subsidiaries as defined under the terms of the Nordic Bonds Agreement.
+The Nordic Bonds are guaranteed by the Company and certain subsidiaries as defined under the terms of the Nordic Bonds Agreement.
 The Nordic Bonds Agreement includes a 2-year call protection with the first eligible call date of April 8, 2026.
 The redemption price at any such call date is determined under the terms of the Nordic Bonds Agreement.
 The Company has one year from the date of the Initiation Issuance to file and register the Nordic Bonds on the Euronext Securities Osle, the Norwegian Central Securities Depository (the "CSD").
 The proceeds of the Initial Issuance were used to repay the A Facility, B Facility and Revolver, as discussed below, for the purchase of the remaining 22% of SOPTL (see Note 3 for further details) and other operational needs.